SyndicateClassic/SyndicateClassic/README.md

 there are some facts you need to know before voting:

-The most important thing that you should know is that received SYNX from voters will not be staked to influence the network, in fact staking rewards will significantly increase, by dramatically lowering the network weight
+The most important thing that you should know is that received XSYN from voters will not be staked to influence the network, in fact staking rewards will significantly increase, by dramatically lowering the network weight

 Voting ends when the first project receives the minimum amount of votes votes

-SYNX can be sent from anywhere (wallet or exchange)
+XSYN can be sent from anywhere (wallet or exchange)

 There is no minimum amount to send